ghostandthemachine/sketchpad/CEmerick_Ideal_IDE.md

 - code completion

-	+ <strike>Should have visibility to locally-defined vars/bindings, those that are :required or :used, as well as stuff in core</strike>
+	+ ~~Should have visibility to locally-defined vars/bindings, those that are :required or :used, as well as stuff in core~~
 	+ Host (Java) interop completion should be key off of the type hints in the surrounding code, and do what it can with imports and such
-	+ <strike>In all cases, provide associated docs as well as parameter hints (that are bolded, etc. as you go along adding parameters</strike>)
+	+ ~~In all cases, provide associated docs as well as parameter hints (that are bolded, etc. as you go along adding parameters)~~

 - in-place popup macroexpansion
 - generation of deftype/defrecord/extend-type/gen-class/proxy method scaffolding